Brown County Wisconsin assistance programs.

 Emergency financial assistance for bills, rent, medications

-The Green Bay Salvation Army’s Social Services Emergency Assistance Office may have aid as well.
+The Green Bay as well as Brown County Salvation Army’s Social Services Emergency Assistance Office may have financial aid or free material items as well.
 It is offered on a case by case basis, and you need to apply and speak to a counselor.
-Support services and assistance that may be available to those people in need on a case-by-case basis include food assistance, personal hygiene products, baby items such as diapers, paper products, transportation assistance and gasoline vouchers, baby needs, prescription drugs, heating bill assistance, health care and medical needs, phone calls, seasonal assistance, school supplies, shower facilities, cleaning supplies, utility assistance for disconnections, and rental and housing assistance programs.
-(920) 497-7053, or click here.
+Support services and assistance that may be available to those people in need on a case-by-case basis include free food assistance, personal hygiene products, baby items such as diapers, or paper products.

 Rent help, career counseling and employment programs are offered by Green Bay based Forward Service Corporation.
 Dial (920) 448-6760.
 Also access Job Search/Placement and rental help.